hupf/schwalbenundzinken/README.md

 # Schwalben & Zinken

 This is a calculator and visualizer for dovetail joins built with web technologies.

 Check out the online version:

 [hupf.github.io/schwalbenundzinken/](https://hupf.github.io/schwalbenundzinken/)

-© Mathis Hofer – free software under the terms of the Apache License 2.0.
+© Mathis Hofer · Free software under the terms of the [Apache License 2.0](./LICENSE).

 ## Development